aandiron/border/along-the-border.md

 ---I think of you every day.
 I wish this fence weren't between us.

----They can prevent us from crossing the line, but at least we can move right up to it.
+---They prevent us from crossing the line, but at least we are able to step right up to it.

 ---Here...put your fingers through the fence so we can touch.

 ---I want to touch so much more than your fingers...

----Every night...that's what I think about...
-Your fingers are so rough...
+---Every night...that's what I think about... ---Your fingers are so rough...

 ---When I lay in bed at night, I imagine you next to me, my hand tracing the curve of your hip, taking your breast in my hand, pulling you up against me...so you can feel my cock pressing into you...